ardanlabs/kit/pool/README.md

 func (p *Pool) DoWait(context interface{}, work Worker, duration <-chan time.Time) error
 ```
 DoWait waits for the goroutine pool to take the work to be executed or gives
-up after the alloted duration.
+up after the allotted duration.
 Only use when you want to throw away work and
 not push back.